-We are proud to review our recent role in a grassroots community achievement that helped to vaccinate our neighbors!
+Comprehensive Wellness and its founder Dr. Rebecca Parish are proud to review our recent roles in a grassroots community achievement that helped to vaccinate our Lafayette and surrounding community neighbors!

-Together with Lamorinda Village and many other community partners, Comprehensive Wellness helped to organize a drive through COVID-19 Vaccine clinic on January 16 & 17.
+Together with Lamorinda Village and many other community partners, Comprehensive Wellness and Dr. Parish helped to organize a Lafayette drive through COVID-19 Vaccine clinic on January 16 & 17.
 Our goal was to get the vaccine in the arms of seniors, especially those who may have had difficulty finding and scheduling their vaccine appointments.

 We received 500 Pfizer doses from Contra Costa County Health Services to distribute.
 We provided 500 appointment slots using an online sign-up form that required registrants to verify their date of birth.
 Patients also filled out forms indicating their date of birth at the event.
 Registration was managed by Lamorinda Village and an army of community volunteers.